redox-os/ralloc/README.md

 `ralloc` makes heavy use of Rust's type system, to make safety guarantees.
 Internally, `ralloc` has a primitive named `Block`.
-This is fairly simple, denoting a contagious segment of memory, but what is interesting is how it is checked at compile time to be unique.
+This is fairly simple, denoting a contiguous segment of memory, but what is interesting is how it is checked at compile time to be unique.
 This is done through the affine type system.